shreyasbgr/genai-pdf-chatbot/README.md

 * **Powered by Google Vertex AI**: Leverages Google's cutting-edge AI models for robust text embeddings (`text-embedding-004`) and advanced language understanding (`gemini-2.5-pro`).

 * **Robust & Observable**: Integrated with comprehensive error handling and a rotating file-based logging system, making it easy to monitor and debug.
+## Live app

+You can access the live application here: [https://shreyasbgr-genai-pdf-chatbot-app-axkcnc.streamlit.app/](https://shreyasbgr-genai-pdf-chatbot-app-axkcnc.streamlit.app/)

+## Technologies Used

+* **Streamlit**: The open-source app framework used to build the interactive web user interface.

+* **LangChain**: A powerful framework that simplifies the development of LLM-powered applications, handling document loading, chunking, retrieval, and conversational memory.

+* **Google Vertex AI**: Google Cloud's enterprise-grade machine learning platform, providing:

+    * **`gemini-2.5-pro`**: A highly capable large language model for generating human-like text responses based on the retrieved context.

+    * **`text-embedding-004`**: A state-of-the-art text embedding model used to convert text into numerical vectors for efficient similarity search.

+* **FAISS**: Facebook AI Similarity Search, an open-source library used here as an efficient in-memory vector store for quick retrieval of relevant document chunks.

+* **Google Cloud Platform**: The foundational cloud infrastructure providing the necessary APIs and ser
 ## Project Structure
 ```
 pdf-chatbot/